BobWritesCode/squadup_frontend/README.md

 **Still to be completed in this README:**

-- Testing
   - JavaScript
+    - ESlint
   - Python
     - Linters
     - Unit testing
     - Coverage
     - User testing

 ## 1.1.
 Full stack website